2.1 Policy Statement

-- Full-time administrators accrue their paid sick day allotment by months worked.
-A twelve month position receives a paid sick day allotment of up to fifteen (15) days per fiscal year and accrues those paid sick days at the rate of 1.25 days per month; regular, part–time, benefit-eligible administrators will have their paid sick day allotment prorated by actual months (or equivalent months) or percentage of time worked in the fiscal year and will accrue the prorated allotment at a different rate.
+2.5.2 Full-time administrators accrue their paid sick day allotment by months worked.
+A twelve month position receives a paid sick day allotment of up to fifteen (15) days per PTO Year and accrues those paid sick days at the rate of 1.25 days per month; administrators working less than twelve months will have their paid sick day allotment prorated by actual months (or equivalent months) or percentage of time worked in the PTO Year and will accrue the prorated allotment at a different rate.
 Paid sick day accrual begins the day the administrator begins work and all new-hired administrators will be advanced five (5) "accrued" paid sick days.
 The administrator will begin to accrue additional paid sick days beginning the first day of the administrators fifth month of work.
 The advanced paid sick days may be taken prior to actual accrual subject to repayment provisions listed in 2.7 below.

-- Full-time staff employees accrue their paid sick day allotment by pay periods worked.
-A full-time staff position receives a paid sick day allotment of two (2) weeks (10 work days or 80 hours) per calendar year.
-Regular, part-time, benefit-eligible, staff employees will have their paid sick day allotment prorated by actual hours worked in the calendar year.
+2.5.3 Full-time staff employees accrue their paid sick day allotment by pay periods worked.
+A full-time staff position receives a paid sick day allotment of two (2) weeks (10 work days or 80 hours) per PTO Year.
+Staff employees working less that twelve months will have their paid sick day allotment prorated by actual hours worked in the calendar year.
 For every eighty (80) hours worked, a full-time staff employee who is entitled to 10 days (80 hours) paid sick days accrues 3.08 hours paid sick days.
-Regular, part-time, benefit-eligible staff employees will have their paid sick days prorated by actual hours worked in the calendar year and will accrue the pro-rated allotment at a different rate based upon hours worked.
+Staff employees working less than twelve months will have their paid sick days prorated by actual hours worked in the PTO Year and will accrue the pro-rated allotment at a different rate based upon hours worked.
 Paid sick day accrual begins the day the staff employee begins work and all new-hired staff employees will be advanced eight (8) hours "accrued" paid sick time.
 The advanced paid sick time may be taken prior to actual accrual subject to repayment provisions listed in 2.7 below.

-- Sick days for staff employees may be taken in minimum increments of one (1) hour and for administrative employees in minimum increments of one quarter (.25) day (ex: physician's appointment).
-No increments less than one (1) full hour (staff) or one quarter day (administrative) will be permitted with the exception of FMLA required intermittent leave.
+2.5.4 Sick days for staff employees may be taken in minimum increments of one (1) hour and for administrative employees in minimum increments of one half day.
+Increments less than one (1) full hour (staff) or one half day (administrative) will not be permitted with the exception of FMLA required intermittent leave.
 All sick days taken must be reported.
 Staff will record their sick days on their time sheets; administrators will be required to report the sick days via form or electronic time keeping system to Human Resources.
 No employee may take days in excess of what has been accrued to date (Exception: Employees may draw from their "sick bank").
 It is the employee's responsibility to accurately report all sick days taken.

-- Allotted but unaccrued sick days do not pay out upon termination.
+2.5.10 Allotted but unaccrued sick days will not be paid out upon termination.